What happens in a divorce?

 A six-month period of consideration begins when the divorce application has been submitted.
 When the period ends, the spouses or one of them must file for divorce within six months.
 If a divorce is not filed, the matter will expire.
 If the spouses have lived separately without interruption for at least the two previous years, the divorce can be granted without a period of consideration.

-Couples who are considering a divorce or have already initiated the process receive help free of charge from family mediation, which is provided by municipalities and organisations.
+Couples who have children and are considering a divorce or have already initiated the process receive help free of charge from family mediation, which is provided by municipalities and organisations.
 Mediation is available regardless of whether the couple decides to divorce or to stay married.

 Specialist help in disputes related to the care of the children and visitation rights is available also from the district court.